 However, from the user’s point of view, there is an important difference between groups and tags: DevonThink’s AI can help to assign documents to groups, but not to label them with tags.

 This means that for many purposes it is best to group documents by subject and use DevonThink’s tags as means to collect documents relevant to one’s projects.
 In this way, you can use DevonThink’s Artificial Intelligence more effectively.

 Consider, for example, an ecology consultant whose database contains information about species, habitats, surveys, legislation, methodological issues, clients and so on.

-The point is: DEVONThink’s AI works best when there is discernible relation between the contents of the documents in a group that distinguishes these documents from documents outside the group.
+The point is: DevonThink’s AI works best when there is a discernible relationship between the contents of the documents in a group that distinguishes these documents from documents outside the group.
 Grouping documents by project, author, source, publication date, file name and so on, usually does not result in groups whose content is related in this way.

 One more thing …

 To prevent groups from cluttering your tags list check ‘Exclude Groups from Tagging’ in the Database Properties (Choose File → Database Properties → [Name of the Database] in the main menu or Data Base Properties in the contextual menu of the database in the list of open databases).

 In sum, I recommend:

 Think of the group structure in a DevonThink database as a catalog rather than as the place where your documents are stored